Ryan Hawkins

-Ryan Hawkins (born May 12, 1997) is an American professional basketball player for Skyliners Frankfurt of the Basketball Bundesliga (BBL).
-He played college basketball for the Northwest Missouri State Bearcats and the Creighton Bluejays.
+Ryan Andrew Hawkins (born May 12, 1997) is an American professional basketball player for Bosna of the Bosnian League, the ABA League, and the EuroCup.
+He played college basketball for Northwest Missouri State and Creighton.

 High school career

 Hawkins played basketball for Atlantic High School in Atlantic, Iowa.
 As a senior, he averaged 22.2 points, 13.4 rebounds, 3.9 steals and 2.7 assists per game.
 Hawkins was named Western Iowa Male Athlete of the Year by the Omaha World-Herald.
 He played five other sports in high school for at least two years: track and field, soccer, baseball, football and cross country.
 Hawkins originally committed to playing college basketball for Wayne State in Nebraska, but due to a coaching change, he switched his commitment to Northwest Missouri State.

 College career

 After redshirting his first year at Northwest Missouri State, in which the team won the NCAA Division II national title, Hawkins averaged 5.4 points and 3.5 rebounds per game as a freshman.
 In his sophomore season, he helped his team achieve a 38–0 record and win the national championship.
 Hawkins averaged 13.9 points and 8.9 rebounds per game, earning Second Team All-Mid-America Intercollegiate Athletics Association (MIAA) and Defensive Player of the Year honors.
 He broke the program single-season rebounding record.

 On November 2, 2019, Hawkins scored a school-record 44 points with nine rebounds in a 100–88 win against Southern Nazarene.
 As a junior, he averaged 22.7 points, 7.4 rebounds and 2.1 steals per game, and received First Team All-MIAA and Defensive Player of the Year recognition.
 On March 5, 2021, during his senior season, Hawkins posted the first triple-double in MIAA Tournament history, contributing 30 points, 11 rebounds and 11 assists in a 104–72 semifinal win over Central Oklahoma.
 He led Northwest Missouri State to a national title and was named Elite Eight Most Outstanding Player.
 As a senior, Hawkins averaged 22.6 points and 8.8 rebounds per game.
 He was a First Team All-America selection by D2CCA, and earned First Team All-MIAA honors.
 Hawkins left Northwest Missouri State with the most rebounds and the second-most points, steals and three-pointers in program history.

 Hawkins used his additional year of college eligibility granted due to the COVID-19 pandemic, and transferred to Creighton.
 On February 12, 2022, he scored a season-high 30 points and had 12 rebounds in an 80–66 win against Georgetown.
 Hawkins was named to the Second Team All-Big East.